mdn/mdn/ADRs/005-javascript-style.md

 ### Decision

-Use Prettier for JavaScript code formatting across all MDN codebases.
+Use Prettier for JavaScript code formatting across all MDN repositories.

 ### Context